 Our handler was very kind, patient, and willing to help get the pictures I requested.
 Once we had taken our pictures he bundled us up in our sleighs, covered us with reindeer hides and we started on our journey.
 For the 400m you stay on a circular path right in the village.
 It is approximately an 8-10 minute ride.
 I thought it was the perfect amount of time to experience a reindeer ride but not get too cold.

 Mrs. Santa Claus’ Christmas Cottage

-Located just behind the reindeer rides you will find Mrs. Santa Claus’ Christmas Cottage.
+Another one of Santa Claus Village activities is located just behind the reindeer rides.
+Here you will find Mrs. Santa Claus’ Christmas Cottage.
 While we did not participate in this activity it looks like it would be a fun and cute experience.
 You get to help Mrs. Claus make porridge and gingerbread cookies while listening to her sing songs and tell stories of the Arctic.
 You can find available times and pricing here.

 Right next to the reindeer rides are mini snowmobiles for kids to ride.
 For 20 euros your child will be instructed how to drive the snowmobile and given proper equipment.
 They then will be allowed a 10-minute ride.
 My kids definitely wanted to do this activity but unfortunately, we ran out of time.

 Another Santa Claus Village activity is the adorable Elf’s Farm Yard.
 Tickets for this attraction are 15 euros for adults and children (3-15y) are 10 euros.
 The Elf’s Farm Yard is a beautiful little area amongst the trees with a lot of family fun activities.

 Our first activity in the farmyard was reindeer petting.
 An employee let us into the pen and gave us instructions on how to be appropriate with the reindeer as well as how to pet them.
 This was a really neat experience to be up close and personal with the reindeer.